sarnava1/Keil_v5_codes/README.md

 I acquired all the knowledge of the 8051 microcontroller while doing these small projects.
 I did five small but practical projects.
 By practical I mean we can easily implement them wherever we like with some moderations.

+I have done the project using AT89S52 microcontroller.
+It is a 8051 based microcontroller.
+It is a microcontroller which was made by Atmel which was sold to Microchip in 2016.

+There are 5 projects.
+They are:

+1. The first project is a home automation system.
+Herein using a mobile app you can switch on/off the lights and fans of your room.
+It        uses a bluetooth network.
+The first 2 codes are of this project.